 I was born in Winchester, Massachusetts in 1980.
 I’ve called many places home since then, including Brookline, MA; Wilmington, DE; Detroit, MI; Providence, RI; Penang, Malaysia; and, since 2006, North Carolina.
 I live with my wife, daughter, dog, cat, and chickens in Durham, NC.

 I’m the creator of The Liminal, a podcast about conscious metaphysical speculation and the future of minds — or, in other words, the strange, fuzzy lines between the greater reality and the little bits of it we happen to know about.

-I’m also a co-host of Newfangled’s Agency Marketing Matters podcast, a bi-weekly show about what’s current in digital marketing.
+I’m also a co-host of Newfangled’s Expert Marketing Matters podcast, a bi-weekly show about what’s current in digital marketing.
 We cover design, content strategy, CRM, marketing automation, and just about everything in between.